-Marinate in the same way as above.
+Marinate in the same way as above, but leave out besan.
 Thread the marinated cubes of chicken leaving a little gap between the pieces (not so close together as in the oven recipe).
 This will ensure that they are cooked on all sides.

-Do you want the tikka to be charred (restaurant-style)?
+Do you want the chicken tikka fry to be charred (restaurant-style)?

 Cook them on direct flame for about 2 to 3 minutes after removing from the pan.
 Keep turning the skewers to expose all the sides to the flame.